As part of the continuing effort to advance the MCC study abroad goal of providing

 in any length up to one month.

-as airfare, lodging, meals, etc will be covered for each faculty leader by building
+lodging, meals, etc can be covered for each faculty leader by building them into the

-them into the program budget.
-Faculty travel funds could be used for a faculty-led
+program budget.
+Faculty travel funds could also be used for a faculty-led study abroad

-study abroad program.
-Consult with your division travel committee representative.
+program.
+Consult with your division travel committee representative about faculty

 Faculty-led program budgets are NOT based on per diem rates because the money is coming